google/flatbuffers/docs/source/PythonUsage.md

     example.Monster_start_inventory_vector(builder, 5)
     i = 4
     while i >= 0:
-        builder.PrependByte(byte(i))
+        builder.prepend_Byte(byte(i))
         i -= 1

-    inv = builder.EndVector(5)
+    inv = builder.end_vector(5)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The generated method 'start_inventory_vector' is provided as a convenience
-function which calls 'StartVector' with the correct element size of the vector
+function which calls 'start_vector' with the correct element size of the vector
 type which in this case is 'ubyte' or 1 byte per vector element.
 You pass the number of elements you want to write.
 You write the elements backwards since the buffer
 is being constructed back to front.
-Use the correct `Prepend` call for the type,
+Use the correct `prepend` call for the type,
-or `PrependUOffsetT` for offsets.
+or `prepend_UOffsetT` for offsets.
 You then pass `inv` to the corresponding
-`Add` call when you construct the table containing it afterwards.
+`add` call when you construct the table containing it afterwards.

-There are `Prepend` functions for all the scalar types.
+There are `Builder.prepend` functions for all the scalar types.
 You use
-`PrependUOffset` for any previously constructed objects (such as other tables,
+`prepend_UOffset` for any previously constructed objects (such as other tables,
 strings, vectors).
 For structs, you use the appropriate `create` function
 in-line, as shown above in the `Monster` example.

-Once you're done constructing a buffer, you call `Finish` with the root object
+Once you're done constructing a buffer, you call `Builder.finish()` with the root object
 offset (`mon` in the example above).
 Your data now resides in Builder.Bytes.
-Important to note is that the real data starts at the index indicated by Head(),
+Important to note is that the real data starts at the index indicated by `Builder.head`,
-for Offset() bytes (this is because the buffer is constructed backwards).
+for offset() bytes (this is because the buffer is constructed backwards).
 If you wanted to read the buffer right after creating it (using
 `get_root_as_monster` above), the second argument, instead of `0` would thus
-also be `Head()`.
+also be `Builder.head`.

 ## Text Parsing